-We estimate that the net proceeds (after deducting the underwriting discounts and commissions payable by us) we will receive from the sale of shares of our common stock in this offering will be approximately \$16.0 million (or approximately \$18.4 million if the underwriters exercise their option to purchase additional shares in full).
+We estimate that the net proceeds (after deducting the underwriting discounts and commissions payable by us) we will receive from the sale of shares of our common stock in this offering will be approximately \$ million (or approximately \$ million if the underwriters exercise their option to purchase additional shares in full).
 We currently intend to contribute all of the net proceeds from the sale of common stock to our operating partnership in exchange for OP units.
-Except as we may otherwise provide in any free writing prospectus that we authorize to be provided to you, we currently intend for our operating partnership to use the net proceeds from the sale of our common stock under this prospectus for the acquisition of additional industrial properties, working capital and other general purposes.
+We intend for our operating partnership to use the net proceeds from this offering to repay, in whole or in part, outstanding indebtedness under our revolving credit facility, for the acquisition of additional industrial properties, and for working capital and other general purposes.